smartcomputerlab/IoT-GreenIT-and-COMPAS-2024/README.md

 The IoT DevKits integrate these boards and offer a large number of interfaces and autonomous power sources such as batteries, super-capacitors, and solar cells.

 The first IoT DevKit integrates an ESP32C3 (RISC-V) SoC and several wireless links such as WiFi, BT, and LoRa for long range communication.
+The same DevKit integrates an interface to Power Profiler Kit II to work in ammeter or source mode.
+In ammeter mode we use the integrated battery to analyze the current running from the battery to the board.
+In source mode , the PPK provides the energy source with the calibrated voltage.

+The complete introduction and the prepared